Aninstance/zws-wordpress-contacts-database/readme.txt

 == Current version ==

-The current version is: 1.0.1
+The current version is: 1.0.2

 == Changelog ==

+= 1.0.2 =

+* Switched to send email using wp_mail function rather than native php mail(), in order to allow confirmation emails to be sent using plugins for services such as PostMark.

 = 1.0.1 =